-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, almost 21 million Americans aged 25 or older -- slightly more than 12% of the population -- have osteoarthritis.
+According to the Centers for Disease Control, 27 million American adults have osteoarthritis.
 Osteoarthritis is more common in older people.
-But younger people may get the disease through injury or genetic bone defects.
+But younger people may get the disease through injury or genetic bone or metabolic defects.
 Because most osteoarthritis results from wear and tear, the chance of developing the disease increases as people age.

 Before age 45, more men than women get the disease.
 After age 45, more women than men are affected.
 Other risk factors include being overweight and having a job that causes particular stress to joints.

 Though not everyone who has osteoarthritis has symptoms, many do.
 Symptoms may include:

 - A grinding, grating feeling or a crunchy sound when joints move (this is also called crepitus)